verbiscms/verbis/docs/templates/functions/Rand.md

 **Generate a random alphanumeric string with the length of 20**

+Results in something similar to:
+`QO57mDsdThGb59ewu1lK`

 ```gotemplate
 {{ randAlphaNum 20 }}
 ```

-This would produce something similar to:
-`QO57mDsdThGb59ewu1lK`

 ___